numbbo/workshops/sources-webpage/source/bbobbefore2016.rst

 BBOB workshops before 2016
 ==========================

-The Black-Box-Optimization-Benchmarking (BBOB) workshop series goes back to the first edition at GECCO 2009 and has been taking place subsequently during the GECCO conference in 2010, 2012, 2013 and 2015.
+The Black-Box-Optimization-Benchmarking (BBOB) workshop series goes back to the first edition at GECCO 2009 and has been taking place subsequently during the GECCO conference in 2010, 2012, 2013, 2015 and later years.
 There has been also a special session on the same topic at the IEEE Congress on Evolutionary Computation (CEC'2015) in Sendai, Japan.

+We will try to bring back those webpages from previous editions which are currently offline due to the shutdown of Inria's GForge servers.

+..
 Below, you find the direct links to the previous editions at http://coco.gforge.inria.fr from where you can find details about the experimental setup, the benchmarked algorithms, and the benchmark results:

-* `Black-Box Optimization Benchmarking (BBOB) 2015`_
+.. * `Black-Box Optimization Benchmarking (BBOB) 2015`_
-* `CEC'2015 special session on Black-Box Optimization Benchmarking (CEC-BBOB 2013)`_
+.. * `CEC'2015 special session on Black-Box Optimization Benchmarking (CEC-BBOB 2013)`_
-* `Black-Box Optimization Benchmarking (BBOB) 2013`_
+.. * `Black-Box Optimization Benchmarking (BBOB) 2013`_
-* `Black-Box Optimization Benchmarking (BBOB) 2012`_
+.. * `Black-Box Optimization Benchmarking (BBOB) 2012`_
-* `Black-Box Optimization Benchmarking (BBOB) 2010`_
+.. * `Black-Box Optimization Benchmarking (BBOB) 2010`_
-* `Black-Box Optimization Benchmarking (BBOB) 2009`_
+.. * `Black-Box Optimization Benchmarking (BBOB) 2009`_